UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 ### Part 1: Supercomputers and HPC
 * Many bioinformatics tasks require significant computing power and can only be run on HPC systems.
 * "Supercomputer" means any single computer system that has exceptional processing power for its time.
 * One popular metric (LINPACK) is the number of floating­ point operations per second (FLOPS) such a system can carry out (http://top500.org).
+-- *Slide End* --

+-- *Slide* --
+### Part 1: Supercomputers and HPC cont.
-HPC Challenge and HPCG are broader, more interesting metrics.
+* HPC Challenge and HPCG are broader, more interesting metrics.
 * High Performance Computer (HPC) is any computer system whose architecture allows for above average performance.
 High Throughput Computing (HTC) is an architecture for maximum job completion; capability vs capacity computing.
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: Clusters and Research Computing
 * Clustered computing is when two or more computers serve a single resource.
 This improves performance and provides redundancy in case of failure system.
 Typically commodity systems with a high-speed local network.
 * Research computing is the software applications used by the scientific community to aid research.
-Does not necessarily equate with high performance computing, or the use of clusters.­ It is whatever researchers use and do.
-Not issues of producibility and environments.
+Does not necessarily equate with HPC; it is whatever researchers use and do.
+Note issues of reproducibility.
 -- *Slide End* --

 -- *Slide* --